barbaragrosjean/Brain_like_mini_project/README.md

 # Predicting IT neuron activity
 NX-414 Brain-like computation and intelligence, EPFL

-This project aims to explore different approaches and models to predict neural responses from the inferior temporal (IT) cortex and visual stimulus shown during an object recognition task on monkeys.
+The objective of this project is to investigate various modeling approaches for predicting neural activity originating from the inferior temporal (IT) cortex in monkeys when presented with visual stimuli during an object recognition task.

-## Dataset
-The data used are from the paper of Majaj, Hong et al. Weighted Sums of IT Firing Rates Predict Recognition Performance.
-It consists of recording from multielectrode arrays implanted in the IT cortex of monkeys (168 neurons), alongside images of objects set against a natural landscape background (RGB channels, $24\times224$ pixels).}

-## Requirment
+## Requirements
 - Python >= 3.5
 - numpy
 - pytorch